 So I had to review the Luc Besson-produced, video game adaptation HITMAN and it wasn't near as bad as some of them critics said it should be.
 Of course low expectations will get you through every time.
 Yeah it's stupid enough, and derivative, but aren't they all?
-What save its ass is it's French n'cest pas...
+What save its ass is its French n'cest pas...

 Naturally the actors all speak English and whatnot but what I mean is the film has a French producer, Luc Besson, who invented the "model with a gun" genre with LA FEMME NIKITA back in 1990.
 He's riffed on the same sexy mix of perfume ad nonchalance and bloody violence (raw, as zee Americans love eet) ever since, gradually giving up the director reins to focus on producing and--presumably--living the high life.

 What's cool with Besson is that his Gallic intellect and compassion are not subsumed by the junk food overkill that flattens most Hollywood action pics.
 Underneath the polish, NIKITA was genuinely warm and mythic: she starts out as a junkie punk, dies and is reborn as a mature woman.
 In the Besson films that followed, tough men with bald heads took care of runaway runway girls and often died for their troubles.
 Bruce and Milla in FIFTH ELEMENT aside, they were platonic relationships.
 Mon dieu!
-For a man to just say no, he must be some kind of crazy Frenchman.
+For a man to just say no, he must be some kind of already sex-saturated Frenchman.

 TV-blinded America is presumed to be standing at erect attention whenever Natalie Portman or any other beauty with too much black eye-liner steps onto the killing floor.
 The super-model as signifier is the glitter-covered cardboard angel atop capitalism's overloaded Xmas tree.
 Friends, family and the French know the truth: gorgeous looks have their drawbacks and all is balanced in the end on the serpentine scales of karma.
-For the mules who haul the gravy train though this is considered too "unsexy" and therefore uninteresting.
+For the mules who haul the gravy train however, this is considered too "unsexy" and therefore uninteresting.